ahmed12gh/notes/Rules.index.md

 - images should  have a white background no black
 -  transparent background are also an option

+---
 # Tables
 - each table should  at most have 10 columns
 - each table at most should have 12 rows
 - table title should be no longer than 3 words

+---
+### Slides
+In slides there are a certain rules to follow of which :
+- paragraphs are not more than 5 lines long
+- list also
+- no list and paragraphs together
+- always use small headers like H3 & H4